mannuelf/mannuelferreira.com_nextjs/_posts/content-security-policy-on-netlify-guide.md

 This is a security score linked to a `CSP` (Content-Security-Policy), it shows whether any security policies are configured.
 The CSP provides a way to control the loading and execution of scripts and media in your webpage.

-Setting the correct directives will prevent clickjacking, code-injection cross-site scripting, illegal embedding of your webpage in an offsite frame/iframe and allow only valid MIME types.
+Setting the correct directives will prevent clickjacking, code-injection, cross-site scripting, illegal embedding of your webpage in an offsite frame/iframe and allow only valid MIME types.

 In my case, deploying to Netlify...